-What ever happened to the characters in George Lucas’s American Graffiti (1973) turned the teen comedy into an art-form, and a reliable money-making machine.
+What ever happened to the characters in George Lucas’s American Graffiti?
+Nobody wanted to know, but here is the answer anyway.
 I’m sure no one was surprised when Lucas (Star Wars) decided to make a sequel to his early success.
 The Godfather Part II and Jaws 2 had made buckets of money so maybe Lucas told himself, “why not squeeze a few extra bucks out of my breakthrough movie?”
 I wish he had left it alone.

 More American Graffiti has lots of problems, including an indecisive screenplay.
 Lucas had no intention of directing the film and he hand-picked Norton to write and direct the film.
 Lucas thought that Norton’s background in comedy was perfect for the project.
 There were rumors that Lucas directed some scenes and edited the film himself.
 Whatever the truth is, this is a huge mess.
 I couldn’t get over the fact that this was an unnecessary sequel made by profiteers, not artists.

 Conclusions & Final Thoughts:

+American Graffiti had turned the teen comedy into an art-form and reliable money-making machine.
 More American Graffiti is an unnecessary sequel that left a bad taste in my mouth.
-Harrison Ford (Raiders of the Lots Ark) has an uncredited cameo as Falfa.
+Harrison Ford (Raiders of the Lost Ark) has an uncredited cameo as Falfa.
 Rosanna Arquette (Desperately Seeking Susan) and country music singer Naomi Judd appear in bit roles.
 Color, 110 minutes, Rated PG.